awhic/mini-stream/README.md

 # mini-stream
 A simple landing page for all of your entertainment needs.

-This site can be accessed now.
-To access, make sure you are on the main repository page, look for "Environments" on the righthand side, and below it, click on "github-pages".
+This site can be accessed now by clicking [here.](https://awhic.github.io/mini-stream/)